World Semicolon Day and Why It Matters For Mental Health Awareness

 How to observe World Semicolon Day

 A key aim of Project Semicolon and World Semicolon Day is to reduce the number of deaths by suicide or to achieve lower suicide rates both in the United States and internationally.
-This issue is particularly relevant considering the fact that suicide is the 11th leading cause of death in the United States and that in 2021, 48,183 Americans died by suicide and there were 1.70 million attempts.
+This issue is particularly relevant because suicide is the 11th leading cause of death in the United States, and in 2021, 48,183 Americans died by suicide, and there were 1.70 million attempts.
 Additionally, suicides happen to affect young people in particular at high rates: Research suggests that more than 20% of teens have seriously considered death by suicide.
 With these statistics in mind, ideas for observing World Semicolon Day include the following.

 Share your story

 World Semicolon Day is about recognizing the importance of mental health—but more specifically, it focuses on celebrating those who have survived suicidal ideation or attempts or have a loved one who has been affected by suicide or suicidal ideation.
 If you fall into either of these categories, you can make an impact by sharing your story if you’re comfortable and ready to, either with people around you, on social media, or on the Project Semicolon website.
 Offering takeaways from your experience with mental health difficulties may encourage and inspire another person to persevere through their own challenges.
-Every story of survival is a story worth sharing as it can lead to suicide prevention, but again, only do this if you are comfortable with sharing.
+Every story of survival is a story worth sharing if you are comfortable doing so, and having these conversations can lead to suicide prevention on a large scale.

 Support a mental health organization